-The Society for Scholarly Publishing is committed to diversity, equity, and inclusion.
-A cornerstone of SSP’s strategic plan is to foster DE&I in our community through demonstrated leadership in the effort to expand the diversity of professionals working in scholarly communications.
+The Society for Scholarly Publishing is committed to diversity, equity, inclusion and accessibility.
+A cornerstone of SSP’s strategic plan is to foster DEIA in our community through demonstrated leadership in the effort to expand the diversity of professionals working in scholarly communications.

-We recognize a shared responsibility to create and maintain a diverse, equitable, and inclusive environment for the benefit of all.
+We recognize a shared responsibility to create and maintain a diverse, equitable, inclusive, and accessible environment for the benefit of all.
 SSP encourages a culture of inclusion through awareness, outreach, and striving for diverse and balanced representation across all programs.

-SSP’s Diversity, Equity and Inclusion Committee is charged with providing education and resources to members about diversity and inclusion within their workplaces, and providing direction to SSP volunteers about how they can model diversity and inclusion practices in the work that they are doing on behalf of the organization.
+SSP’s Diversity, Equity, Inclusion, and Accessibility Committee is charged with providing education and resources to members about diversity and inclusion within their workplaces, and providing direction to SSP volunteers about how they can model diversity and inclusion practices in the work that they are doing on behalf of the organization.

-The DE&I Committee has set forth a plan of action with three main objectives:
+The DEIA Committee has set forth a plan of action with three main objectives:

-- Educate membership on building communities that prioritize and value Diversity, Equity, and Inclusion.
+- Educate membership on building communities that prioritize and value Diversity, Equity, Inclusion, and Accessibility.

-- Support Diversity, Equity, and Inclusion in scholarly publishing.
+- Support Diversity, Equity, Inclusion, and Accessibility in scholarly publishing.

-- Improve our ability to support Diversity, Equity, and Inclusion initiatives within the organization.
+- Improve our ability to support Diversity, Equity, Inclusion, and Accessibility initiatives within the organization.